 Almost all of these cenotes are not on Google Maps.

-There will be locals with a laminated piece of paper with photos of their cenotes trying to wave you down, and sometimes getting really close to your car, to have you come visit your cenote.
-They do get a little close but they are just trying to get people to come visit their cenotes.
+There are actually over 300 cenotes in Homun and over 20 cenotes in Cuzamá you can visit.
+There will be locals with a laminated piece of paper with photos of their cenotes trying to wave you down, and sometimes getting really close to your car, to have you go visit cenotes with them.

 There’s no need to panic, these are totally legit.